Caesarovich/PS-Auto-IT/README.md

-# Auto-IT - A modulable Bash/Powershell script for automating IT workers' job
+# PS-Auto-IT - A modulable Bash/Powershell script for automating IT workers' job

 ## Introduction

-Auto-IT is a **modulable** Bash/Powershell script for automating IT workers' job.
+PS-Auto-IT is a **modulable** Bash/Powershell script for automating IT workers' job.
 This script will do *most of your job* as an IT worker when you work in computer repairing, refurbishment, selling, etc...
 In a single click it will run: **Windows Updates, Windows Debloater, Disk Cleaner, installing common softwares, change the default wallpaper by your companie's wallpaper and more !** As it is made to be modulable **you can easily add your own modules**, customize or remove the existing ones.

 ## How to use